-Nuts & seeds can be enjoyed as a snack especially Brazil Nuts, Macadamia Nuts, & Pecans, but be careful not to mindlessly snack & overeat-they are high in calories even in their purest form.
-Also, steer clear of salted, glazed, and spiced varieties that have added sugars and carbs!
+Nuts and seeds can be enjoyed as a snack especially Brazil Nuts, Macadamia Nuts, & Pecans, but be careful not to eat too many.
+Avoid the salted, glazed, and spiced varieties that have added sugars.

 *Lowest amount of carbs per serving

 If you have the munchies or need a midnight snack there are plenty of low carb snack recipes you can make – with little effort.
 Keto Fat Bombs kept me from giving up many, many times.
 Here are a few solid keto snacks to buy.

 Perfect Keto Bars

 Whisps Cheese Crisps

 Sugar Free Soft Caramels

 Quest Chocolate Chip Cookie

 Apple Cider Vinegar

 Ketchup (No Sugar Added)